-If you are ready for a new approach to solving old problems or if you are interested in learning how to help people change, contact us or visit our website.
-You will learn, as others have discovered, something distinctly biblical, practical and effective.
+If you are ready for a new approach to solving old problems, or if you are interested in learning how to help people change, contact us today.
+You will experience something distinctly biblical, practical and effective.

 At a superficial glance, it would appear that a biblical counselor and a psychotherapist who is a Christian do many of the same things.
 Both converse with people; both care about people; both get to know people; both are interested in motivation, thoughts, emotions, and behavior; both explore the various pressures in a person’s situation; both give feedback; perhaps both talk about Jesus or a passage of Scripture.
 So how do they differ?